Dr. Sarah Symmons

 London Goya Lecture by Dr. Sarah Symmons

 Dr. Symmons web site has notation of a lecture slated for Thursday, November 24th 2005 at 2:30 pm at the Wallace Collection in London.
 The web site announcement is here.
-The Wallace Collection web site is here.
+(Web Archive) The Wallace Collection web site is here.

 BBC "Goya's Black Art" Dr. Sarah Symmons